Model

 out_channels:int=1, # output channels

-res_kernel_size:int=3, # kernel_size of residual blocks dilated layers
+res_kernel_size:int=3, # kernel_size of dilated layers in residual blocks

 stack_size:int=1, # number of layers stacks